OLIMEX/Arduino_configurations/PIC/README.md

 ## This repsitory contains:

   1. Folder "Bootloaders" - Binaries with bootloaders compatible with Arduino IDE for the different PIC32 supported boards.
 These       bootloaders have to be uploaded via an external PIC32-compatible programmer.
+The folder also contains drivers for Windows, compatible with the ChipKIT bootloader.

   2. Folder "Versions" - the folder contains stored legacy versions of the package as well as the latest one.